Elvis Presley: Steve Allen Show and first Sullivan appearance

-Allen's show with Presley had, for the first time, beaten The Ed Sullivan Show in the ratings.
+Allen's Sunday evening show with Presley had beaten The Ed Sullivan Show in the ratings.
 Sullivan booked Presley for three appearances for an unprecedented $50,000.
 The first, on September 9, 1956, was seen by approximately 60 million viewers—a record 82.6 percent of the television audience.
 Actor Charles Laughton hosted the show, filling in while Sullivan was recovering from a car accident.
 According to legend, Presley was shot only from the waist up.
-Watching clips of the Allen and Berle shows, Sullivan had opined that Presley "got some kind of device hanging down below the crotch of his pants—so when he moves his legs back and forth you can see the outline of his cock. ...
-I think it's a Coke bottle. ...
-We just can't have this on a Sunday night.
-This is a family show!"
-Sullivan publicly told TV Guide, "As for his gyrations, the whole thing can be controlled with camera shots."
 In fact, Presley was shown head-to-toe.
-Though the camerawork was relatively discreet during his debut, with leg-concealing closeups when he danced, the studio audience reacted with screams.
 Presley's performance of his forthcoming single, the ballad "Love Me Tender", prompted a record-shattering million advance orders.
-More than any other single event, it was this first appearance on The Ed Sullivan Show that made Presley a national celebrity.
+More than any other single event, it was his first appearance on The Ed Sullivan Show that made Presley a national celebrity.

 Accompanying Presley's rise to fame, a cultural shift was taking place that he both helped inspire and came to symbolize.
 The historian Marty Jezer wrote that Presley began the "biggest pop craze" since Glenn Miller and Frank Sinatra and brought rock and roll to mainstream culture: As Presley set the artistic pace, other artists followed. ...
 Presley, more than anyone else, gave the young a belief in themselves as a distinct and somehow unified generation—the first in America ever to feel the power of an integrated youth culture.